eshazen/z80system/hardware/keyboard/README.md

 but that could be fixed with a LUT.
 Also, it needs a clock in the sub-MHz range and has parallel output.

+Another good option is the KR-9600 (aka AY5-3600-PRO as used in the Apple II and others).
+Rochester Electronics seems to still make them as a replacement for the GI/SMC originals.